 BSc Gezondheid en Maatschappij

 The current globalised world poses important challenges such as poverty, migration, food security, environmental degradation, and unequal access to resources and development opportunities.
 While rapid advances in science and technology are widely regarded as key to addressing such problems, their application in society often has a bright and a dark side.
 Scientific knowledge can help solve problems, but it may also exacerbate existing inequalities or trigger new tensions.
 Moreover, many innovative solutions that are introduced by scientists or development practitioners, are never implemented because they do not fit the social or ecological context in which they are promoted.
 This raises questions about how communication may be used in the process of developing social and technical innovations with relevant communities, rather than as a strategy to sell externally developed ideas.

 In CPT courses you learn how science and technology shape and transform agro-food networks, livelihoods and the environment (and vice versa) to how innovation and development processes may become more inclusive, responsible and democratic.

-Planet Earth’s population of seven billion people on earth poses an enormous challenge.
+Planet Earth’s population of over seven billion people on earth poses an enormous challenge.
 How can we keep our environment healthy?
 For finding innovative methods and sustainable solutions to the threats facing the environment we need to combine the natural, technological and social sciences.
 However, initiatives to introduce new environmentally friendly technologies and production systems are often confronted with resistance by dominant players and coalitions who have a vested interest in maintaining the status quo.
 How can we deal with this?
 How can communication and innovation processes be organised to leverage change at the level of individuals and collectives?